leiluspocus/leiluspocus/README.md

 **About me**

-- My MBTI profile is [INFP](https://www.16personalities.com/fr/la-personnalite-infp) for what it's worth 🤷‍♀️
+- My MBTI profile is sometimes [INFP](https://www.16personalities.com/fr/la-personnalite-infp) or [INFJ](https://www.16personalities.com/fr/la-personnalite-infj) for what it's worth 🤷‍♀️
 - Amongst all my previous experiences, I always been very product-oriented.
 I need to understand the usage of the final user to develop properly 🤔
 - I'm really passionate about refactoring and leaving the campground cleaner than I found it 🏕️
 - I tend to speed on things when I'm nervous and I could definitely get better at front-end and unit testing 🤕